CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Graphs.md

 	- Set the tag on a vertex to true as it's processed
 	- When traversing, skip vertices with tag = true

+For a breadth-first search, add a vertex into a *queue*, remove the first element from the queue, then process it (how it's processed depends on whether we are using a set or tags), and then add all of its neighbors to the queue and repeat.

+For a depth-first, do the same thing but with a *stack* instead.

+For a depth-first recursive search, call the recursive method for each neighbor of a vertex.

 ### Shortest path in a graph

 **Dijkstra's algorithm** finds the paths with the lowest sum of edge weights from a starting from a starting vertex $X$ to *all* the other vertices in a graph.